kkanai1192/DemoForGCOMWS2024/README.md

-# Demo Video for GCOM WS 2024 paper.
+# Demo Video for WCNC WS 2024 paper.

 Live action demonstration videos of location-aware network slicing for a secure communication spot